sabinagio/sabinagio/README.md

 Hi!
 It's nice to e-meet you - I'm Sabina and...

 ...I'm currently:
+- looking for Data Scientist opportunities in Berlin, Amsterdam, London (but open to other capitals!)
 - working as a PT Teaching Assistant at [Ironhack](https://github.com/ironhack)
 - working as a PT Financial Analyst at [Bernoulli Finance](https://www.bernoullifinance.com/)